transcriptionpro/wuc-new/_posts/2015-07-15-coinbase-review.md

 ---
 layout: post
-title: Coinbase Review - What you need to know about this Bitcoin exchange
+title: Coinbase Review - What you need to know!
 author: WeUseCoins
 authorurl: /
 published: true